Parrotfish: The Colourful Artists of the Great Barrier Reef

 6. Rapid Growth and Reproduction

 Parrotfish proliferate, and some species can increase in size by several centimetres per year.
 Their fast growth is linked to their constant grazing, which provides the energy needed for such rapid development.
-They also reproduce through internal fertilization, with males releasing sperm into the water during spawning events.
+They also reproduce through internal fertilisation, with males releasing sperm into the water during spawning events.

-7. Schooling Behaviour
+7. Parrotfish Schooling Behaviour

 Parrotfish are frequently observed forming schools alongside other reef fish in the open waters surrounding the reef.
 By congregating in these schools, they gain protection from potential predators, and this collective behaviour also enhances their foraging efficiency.”